Numbered Treaties: Government

-After confederation, the newly formed Dominion of Canada looked to expand its borders from sea to sea.
-There was a fear amongst the population that rapid expansion from the United States would leave the country cornered with limited arable land, lack of opportunity for economic growth, and resource extraction.
-To the west of Ontario was Rupert's Land, fur trading territory operated by the Hudson's Bay Company since 1670, which contained several trading post and some small settlements, such as the Red River Colony.
-During the first session of Parliament many called for the annexation of the territory and letters were sent to the British Monarchy suggesting that "it would promote the prosperity of the Canadian people, and conduce to the advantage of the whole Empire if the Dominion of Canada ... were extended westward to the shore of the Pacific Ocean".
-In the following years, negotiations took place to acquire full control of the region with the creation of the Rupert's Land Act of 1868 and the North-Western Territory Transfer Act of 1870.
+After confederation, Canada looked to expand its borders from sea to sea.
+There was a fear among the population that rapid expansion from the United States would leave the country cornered with limited arable land, lack of opportunity for economic growth, and resource extraction.
+To the west of Ontario was Rupert's Land, fur trading territory operated by the Hudson's Bay Company since 1670, which contained several trading posts and some small settlements, such as the Red River Colony.
+During the first session of Parliament many called for the annexation of the territory, and letters were sent to the Queen suggesting that "it would promote the prosperity of the Canadian people, and conduce to the advantage of the whole Empire if the Dominion of Canada ... were extended westward to the shore of the Pacific Ocean".
+In the following years, negotiations took place to acquire full control of the region with the creation of the Rupert's Land Act 1868 and the North-Western Territory Transfer Act of 1870.
 Even though the government acquired the land from the Hudson's Bay Company, they failed to have full control and use of the land; this transfer solely provided sovereignty over the area.

 One of the conditions to ensure British Columbia would join Confederation at the time was the construction of the Canadian Pacific Railway to connect it to the rest of the nation.
 This major infrastructure project would have to go through the interior of the newly acquired land and through First Nation territory.
 Canadian law, as set out in the Royal Proclamation, recognized that the First Nations who inhabited these lands prior to European contact had title to the land.
-In order to satisfy British Columbia's request and the growing need for land by eastern settlers and new immigrants, treaties had to be created with the First Nation people in the interior.
+In order to satisfy British Columbia's request and the growing need for land by eastern settlers and new immigrants, treaties had to be created with the First Nations in the interior.

 Similarly, the later treaties of the turn of the century were not conducted until the land was useful for government purposes.
 When gold was discovered in the Klondike in the 1890s, Treaty 8 was established in the hopes of quelling tensions and conflicts between First Nations of the northern reaches and miners and traders.
-Despite the fact that First Nations people of the Mackenzie River Valley were in economic need well before the 1920s, it was not until an abundance of oil was found that treaties needed to be implemented.
+Despite the fact that First Nations of the Mackenzie River Valley were in economic need well before the 1920s, it was not until an abundance of oil was found that treaties needed to be implemented.
 The Government of Canada lobbied for treaties in the north only when potential development could be supported in the region.
 For political and economic reasoning, the Government of Canada hastily put treaties into place without regards to First Nation well-being.